probonopd/rt5350f-uboot/README.md

 BusyBox v1.12.1 (2012-08-27 10:10:44 CST) built-in shell (ash)
 Enter 'help' for a list of built-in commands.

+# Mount the USB thumbdrive on which the firmware resides
+# mount /dev/sda1 /mnt

 # cat /proc/meminfo
 MemTotal:        28616 kB
 MemFree:          5052 kB